 On March 29, 2007, our Board of Directors (the "Board") approved a stock repurchase program to acquire up to one million shares of our outstanding common stock.
-On November 16, 2007, the Board approved an extension of our stock repurchase program to cover an additional 401,200 shares of our outstanding common stock.
-On February 27, 2008, the Board approved an extension of our stock repurchase program to cover an additional 712,083 shares of our outstanding common stock.
+As of December 31, 2008, the Board approved extensions of the program to cover an additional 2.9 million shares.
+During the first quarter of 2009, the Board approved an extension of the program to cover an additional 0.5 million shares.
+Since the inception of the repurchase program, the Board has approved 4.4 million shares to be repurchased.

 The share repurchases will be made from time to time at our discretion in the open market or privately negotiated transactions as permitted by securities laws and other legal requirements, and subject to market conditions and other factors.
 The Board may modify, suspend, extend or terminate the program at any time.
+We repurchased 203,200 shares for the three months ended March 31, 2009, at an average price of \$9.57 per share.
+We have repurchased a cumulative total of 3.4 million shares as of March 31, 2009, at an average price of \$11.33 per share.

-Total Number of Shares Average Price Paid Total Number of Shares Purchased as Part of Publicly Announced Maximum Number of Shares that May Yet Be Purchased Under the Plans or Period Purchased Per Share Plans or Programs Programs April 1-April 30 51,160 \$ 13.30 1,248,543 864,740 May 1-May 31 220,700 \$ 13.72 1,469,243 644,040 June 1-June 30 166,900 \$ 13.42 1,636,143 477,140 438,760 \$ 13.56 1,636,143 477,140
+Period Total Number of Shares Purchased Average Price Paid Per Share Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs Maximum Number of Shares that May Yet Be Purchased Under the Plans or Programs remou Total Number of Shares Furchased rei Silate or Frograms the rialis of Frograms January 1-January 31 33,900 \$ 10.33 3,234,209 618,450 February 1-February 28 41,300 \$ 10.10 3,275,509 577,150 March 1-March 31 128,000 \$ 9.20 3,403,509 995,500 203,200 \$ 9.57 3,403,509 995,500

-In addition, under our 2006 Equity Incentive Plan, employees may elect to have us withhold common shares to satisfy minimum statutory federal, state and local tax withholding obligations arising on the vesting of restricted stock awards and exercise of options.
-When we withhold these shares, we are required to remit to the appropriate taxing authorities the market price of the shares withheld.
+In addition, under our restricted share plan, employees may elect to have us withhold common shares to satisfy minimum statutory federal, state and local tax withholding obligations arising on the vesting of restricted stock awards and exercise of options.
+When we withhold these shares, we are required to remit to the appropriate taxing authorities the market price of the shares withheld, which could be deemed a purchase of the common shares by us on the date of withholding.
+During the

-During the quarter ended June 30, 2008, we withheld common shares to satisfy these tax withholding obligations as follows:
+$quarter\ ended\ March\ 31,\ 2009,\ we\ withheld\ common\ shares\ to\ satisfy\ these\ tax\ withholding\ obligations\ as\ follows:$